baieric/chatstats/README.md

     grapher.graph(words, output_folder, parent_folder)
 ```

 Here we create two different dataframes, `messages` and `words`, which are called by graphers in corresponding `message_graphers` and `word_graphers` lists.
-For ChatStats to use a newly created `Grapher`, it must be added to the appropriate list.
+For ChatStats to use a newly created grapher, it must be added to the appropriate list.

-If your graph complex enough that it needs a new dataframe, create it along with a corresponding list of graphers that use it, similar to the above snippet.
+If your graph is complex enough that it needs a new dataframe, create it along with a corresponding list of graphers that use it, similar to the above snippet.